MiniatureEge2006/g-man/README.md

 ## Requirements
 * Static build of ffmpeg (version 4.2 or above)
 * A PostgreSQL database
   * see the `setup.sql` file and run the query.
-This is required for the block/allowlisting system.
+This is required for the prefix, command/bot block/allowlisting system, and the reminder system.
-* A MongoDB database
+* ~~A MongoDB database~~ **This is deprecated and I will rewrite the way the old commands work.**
-  * The bot looks for a database called `gman`.
-It uses a collection called `inventory` for the bookmark system and `videos` for keeping track of videos sent.
+  * ~~The bot looks for a database called `gman`.
+It uses a collection called `inventory` for the bookmark system and `videos` for keeping track of videos sent.~~
 * AviGlitch, see https://github.com/ucnv/aviglitch for installation instructions.
 This is needed for the !mosh command.
-* All the Python packages in requirements.txt (As of right now, the latest Python version is supported.)
+* All the Python packages in requirements.txt

 You can install the Python packages, preferably in a virtual environment, by running
 ```